 Having the best pens can really make a difference to your life is an artist.
-But how can you decide on what's the best pen for an artist?
-It's a difficult one to answer, because pens are used for so many different things.
+But how can you decide on what's the best pen for you?
+It's a difficult one, because pens are used for so many different things.
 So in this post, we've gathered the opinions of artists, designers and other creatives to find out which pens should be in your desk drawer.

-Read on and you'll find out which are the best pens for drawing, of course, but we've also got the also the best pens for writing, the best pen for sketching, the best pen for calligraphy and so on.
+Read on and you'll find out which are the best drawing pens, of course, but we've also got the also the best pens for writing, the best pen for sketching, the best calligraphy pens and so on.
 In short, whatever you need a pen for, you'll find the right one for you in this list.
 If you're sorting out your full pencil case, take a look at our guide to the best pencils, too.
 And once you're armed with the right equipment, don't miss our how to draw tutorials.

 Picking the best pen for drawing was a close-run competition, but ultimately we had to opt for the Copic 1.0 mm Multiliner, which is a truly premium quality pen in all respects.
 The ink is densely pigmented, holds well on paper, and creates crisp, clean lines.
 Copic sells its Multiliners in a range of thicknesses, so you can pick the option that suits your artistic style best.
 Artists report they're comfortable to use, and not scratchy – even in the finer sizes.
 Finally, the range is good value for money, and refillable.